How to Make Fire in the Snow

 Prioritize Your Tools

 At a minimum, ALWAYS carry a suitable knife when in the woods.
 If carrying an appropriate pack, have a knife and a saw at a minimum.
-It doesn’t matter by the way if you are on a hike, ATV, sled and so forth.
-Always carry some basic gear with you for those SHTF scenarios, especially during the colder months.
+It doesn’t matter if you are on a hike, ATV, sled, etc. Always carry essential gear for those SHTF scenarios, especially during the colder months.

 Prep Your “Fire in the Snow” Fire Place

-That’s obviously not going to work to make fire in the snow.
-Just for the record, there are fire lays that are backwards where the kindling is on top of the main wood and the fire burns down.
+That’s not going to work to make a fire in the snow.
+For the record, backward fire lays are where the kindling is on top of the wood, and the fire burns down.
 But let’s not go there today.
-We will simply steal one idea from the reverse fire lay in a minute.
+We will steal one idea from the reverse fire lay in a minute.

-If you find a “fire pit”, Ie. dirt with rocks around it that you or someone else built out in the woods, it too will be full of snow.
-Even if you can clear out a good chunk of the snow and get a fire going, as the heat comes up it will constantly melt the remaining snow.
-That will obviously put out your hot coals on the bottom which is really the heart of the fire.
-Even if you manage to get past that, the melting water will bubble and steam in the ashes and it’s a constant uphill battle.
+If you find a “fire pit,” Ie. Dirt with rocks around it that you or someone else built will be full of snow.
+Even if you can clear out a good chunk of the snow and get a fire going, the snow will melt as the heat rises.
+That will put out your hot coals on the bottom, essentially the heart of the fire.
+Even if you manage to get past that, the melting water will bubble and steam in the ashes, which becomes a constant uphill battle.

 Your Fire in the Snow Solution

-The easiest solution is to clear the snow from an area, any flat area by the way as long as it’s safe.
-It doesn’t have to be perfect, just remove the heavy stuff.
-Then place a layer of rocks down as a base.
+The easiest solution is to clear the snow from an area – any safe, flat spot will do.
+It doesn’t have to be perfect, so long you remove the heavy stuff.
+Place a layer of rocks down as a base.
 No rocks available?
-I figured as much but that’s fine as well.
+I figured as much, but that’s fine as well.
 Use wood!
-Cut some really thick branches or log pieces with your saw and lay them down on the ground.
-You use that as your base to get your fire out of the snow.
-You can then build a regular old fire lay on top the way you are used to and your fire will burn.
+Cut thick branches or log pieces with your saw and lay them on the ground.
+You’ll use this as your base to get your fire out of the snow.
+You can then build a regular firelay on top the way you are used to, and your fire will burn.

 The Plow Pile!

 I’ve used the wood underlay method above on the side of my driveway.
-You know what I mean, the part that’s about 3-4 feet high from plowing.
-In fact, you were looking at it as the top photograph was its start.
-I still don’t fully know how as it’s remarkable but I managed to get it to burn all the way down to the ground!
-It took forever but the fire lasted and burned nicely the whole time.
-I suspect as the melt dribbled, it refroze in the snow below creating a hard ice layer that the fire “sat” on.
-My point is that if you can make fire in the snow, on top of 3′ of it, you can easily do it on the ground over inches of snow.
+You know what I mean, the snowbank that’s about 3-4 feet high from plowing the driveway.
+The top photograph was its start.
+I still don’t know how, as it’s remarkable, but I managed to get it to burn all the way down to the ground!
+It took forever, but the fire burned without going out.
+I suspect as the melt dribbled, it refroze in the snow below, creating a hard ice layer that the fire “sat” on.
+My point is that if you can make a fire in the snow, on top of 3′, you can easily do it on the ground over inches of snow.

 3 Sources of Ignition

-Here’s a recurring theme on this blog and anyone else’s who knows what they are talking about.
-ALWAYS carry 3 sources of ignition!
+Here’s a recurring theme on this blog and for anyone else who knows what they are talking about.
+ALWAYS carry three sources of ignition!
 If you are reading about making fire in the snow, there’s a good chance you want the knowledge to conquer a survival situation.
-The following 3 items hardly take any room or weight, so make sure you carry the backup to the backup and don’t learn this the hard way.
+The following three items hardly take any room or weight, so make sure you carry the backup to the backup and don’t learn this the hard way.

 Bic Lighter

-The bic is the gold standard for fire and it’s cheap as dirt.
-It’s always smart and even fun to learn different methods of fire making.
-But don’t kid yourself, when you really need it the rule of thumb is to use the fastest, easiest method you have.
+The Bic is the gold standard for fire-making, and it’s as cheap as dirt.
+It’s always wise and fun to learn different methods of fire making.
+But don’t kid yourself when you need to start a fire – the rule of thumb still applies.
+Use the fastest and easiest method you have.

 Matches

-This one’s a no brainer, sort of.
-Matches have changed over the years and you just don’t take the cute and cuddly candle matches into the woods.
-We have super matches nowadays that come in waterproof containers such as the UCO Stormproof Match Kit.
+This one’s a no-brainer, sort of.
+Matches have changed over the years.
+Don’t take the cute and cuddly candle matches into the woods.
+We have super matches nowadays that come in waterproof containers, such as the UCO Stormproof Match Kit.

 Ferrocerium Rod

-This post assumes you have some basic fire skills so we won’t waste time on that.
-We covered what tools you need and why and we covered elevating the fire off the ground and snow.
-Which is probably the single biggest takeaway today.
-Let’s hone those wood skills a little more before we wrap up.
+This post assumes you have some basic fire knowledge, which we can skip.
+We covered what tools you need and why.
+We also covered elevating the fire off the ground and surface of the snow, which is the single most important takeaway today.
+Let’s hone in on those wood skills a little more before we wrap up.

-It’s obviously late fall, winter or early spring since there’s snow on the ground.
-That also means the leaves are down and let’s face it, most deciduous trees kind of look the same now.
-It can be really challenging to spot a dead tree this time of year.
+It’s late fall, winter or early spring since there’s snow on the ground.
+That also means the leaves are down, and let’s face it, most deciduous trees look the same now.
+It can be challenging to spot a dead tree this time of year.

 Other Useful Trees

-The bark from birch trees makes for an excellent tinder.
+The bark from birch trees makes for excellent tinder.
 Birch bark will burn for a fair amount of time and is a great free resource.
-Scrapping birch bark (with a 90 degree spine on a knife like that of the Morakniv Garberg) and then using the Ferro Rod on it works well – if you forgot the cotton balls at home!
+Scrapping birch bark (with the knife’s 90-degree spine, like the Morakniv Garberg) and then using the Ferro Rod on it works well – if you forgot the cotton balls at home!

-Fatwood from pine is absolutely amazing.
-It takes a while to learn finding it but it’s the exception to dead trees on the ground.
-When a pine tree dies, all the oily sap inside it which burns amazingly will flow to the bottom.
-This includes branches sticking up on a tree laying flat!
-That means you can find it accessibly from the forest floor.
-You can even scrape fatwood just like birch bark and use the Ferro Rod on its shavings as tinder.
-Even bigger pieces will burn extremely well.
+Fatwood from Pine is fantastic, but learning how to find it takes time.
+It’s the exception to dead trees on the ground.
+When a pine tree dies, all the oily sap inside it, which burns exceptionally, will flow to the bottom – this includes branches sticking up on a flat laying tree!
+That means you can find it accessible from the forest floor.
+Like birch bark, you can scrape fatwood using a Ferro Rod.
+These shavings can then be used as tinder.
+Even larger pieces will burn extremely well.

 Punk wood.
-Wood that is rotting turns “punky”.
-You know a rotting piece by sight but it’s also substantially lighter.
-Punk wood is another excellent fire starter and it’s another item scooped from the forest floor.
+Wood that is rotting turns “punky.”
+You’ll know a rotting piece by sight, but it’s also substantially lighter.
+Punk wood is another excellent fire starter, and it’s another item scooped from the forest floor.
 Just don’t forget, you can open wood up and grab inner pieces which are drier.

 Fire in the Snow